algolia/react-instantsearch/docgen/src/widgets/GeoSearch.md

     <tr>
       <td colspan="3">
         <p>
-          The render function that takes an object as argument with the <code>hits</code> inside.
+          The render function takes an object as argument with the <code>hits</code> inside.
         </p>
       </td>
     </tr>